 City of Newcastle is developing COVID-Safe Plans to safely reopen the City's venues.
 The City is working closely with the Department of Home Affairs to resume Citizenship Ceremonies in line with current Public Health Orders.

-If you are eligible to attend this ceremony, you will receive an invitation from the Department of Home Affairs, which will include a link to the online registration form.
+If you are eligible to attend a ceremony, you will receive an invitation from the Department of Home Affairs, which will include a link to an online registration form.
 Should you have any further questions, please contact the Department of Home Affairs on 131 881.

 Citizenship Ceremony Dates

 City of Newcastle is working closely with the Department of Home Affairs to resume Citizenship Ceremonies in line with current Public Health Orders.

 The Path to Citizenship